-- The Monitor screen provides a graphical representation of circuit activity and allow initiation of loopbacks. - The Performance screens provide current, 25-hour, 48-hour, and 31-day performance histories and a continuous alarm history. - The Event Log provides a description of the 100 most recent events, which include their origin, time and date of occurrence, and message. - Following a remote logon, the Performance screens provide current and 8-hour Blockage Indicator histories at the H2TU-R DS1 interface. - Following a remote logon, the Sectionalized Event Log screen displays events for all four legs of the H2TU-R DS1 interface.
+- The Monitor screen provides a graphical representation of circuit activity and allow initiation of loopbacks. - The Performance screens provide current, 25-hour, 48-hour, and 31-day performance histories and a continuous alarm history. - The Event Log provides a description of the 100 most recent events, which include their origin, time and date of occurrence, and message. - Following a remote logon, the Performance screens provide current and 8-hour Blockage Indicator histories at the H2TU-R DS1 interface and at each point of the HDSL2 interface. - Following a remote logon, the Sectionalized Event Log screen displays events for all four legs of the H2TU-R DS1 interface.